dpique/blogdown-webs/content/resources.md

 title: "Resources"
 ---

-How do I learn computational biology?
+How do I learn about data science and computational biology?
-Below are some free resources that I have found useful related to data science and computational biology.
-These mostly pertain to the R environment
+Below are some free resources that I have found useful related to data science, data visualization, and computational biology.
+These mostly pertain to the R environment.

 ### Newsletters and Blogs